iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.2/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 2 reviews"/>
 </p>

+> Since the last update they took off the daily death count.
+They only tell you the total death count up to the current date.
+Because of this the app doesn't exactly tell you the whole situation currently.
+In begining I actually liked the way app, but since of the many changes that isn't the case anymore.
+I feel as if they are trying to hide the real truth to the situation & that isn't a good thing at all.<br> :date: __2020-12-23 20:53:01__

+> Who knows if it's actually useful?
+It does nothing hurtful.
+My latest annoyance.<br> :date: __2020-12-21 10:23:42__

 > The info on it is useful.
 But the app itself seems to shut off my Bluetooth on its own.
 After downloading the app my Bluetooth never stays on.
 I Uninstalled the app yesterday and my Bluetooth stays on.
 I use my Bluetooth for other things, so I can't use the app until they fix that.<br> :date: __2020-12-08 20:10:14__

 > Doesn't really help After testing positive, i never received my 6 digit code.
 So I'm sure the alerts are inaccurate<br> :date: __2020-11-29 14:49:09__